iemand002/laravel-filemanager/README.md

 ## TODO
 * Find out what's wrong with the graph login, it works, but giving errors sometimes
-* Clouds vs. transforms
 * Cloud remove reference in database if file is removed from the cloud
+* Update views to bootstrap 4

 ## Changelog
 2.1.0
 Added:
 * Dropbox and OneDrive integrations

+Changed:
+* Required L5.6+/PHP7.1+

 Check previous changes in CHANGELOG.md